Shadowborn/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-    1. Window/Global Object Binding
-        When in the global scope, the value of “this” will be the window/console Object;
+    1. Window/Global Object Binding is when the scope of this will be the window or console object.

-    2. Implicit Binding
+    2. Implicit Binding defines the object before the dot (IE: `object.whateverFunction`) will be 'this'
-        Whenever a function is called by a preceding dot, the object before that dot is this.

-    3. New binding
-        Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+    3. New binding rules that when a constructor function is used, it will refer `this` to the new object instance created by the constructor function.

-    4. Explicit binding
-        Whenever JavaScript’s call or apply method is used, this is explicitly defined.
+    4. Explicit binding is whenever `.call` or `.apply` is used, explicitly defining `this`

 5. Why do we need super() in an extended class?